-If you’re for a restaurant in the state of New Mexico, you’ve probably heard of something called the New Mexico food handlers card, also known as the New Mexico food handlers certification.
+If you work for a restaurant in the state of New Mexico, you’ve probably heard of something called the New Mexico food handlers permit.

-For those new to the industry, the New Mexico food handlers card is a certification given to someone once they successfully complete a food safety course.
-The card proves employers and health inspectors that you have a basic understanding of food safety procedures… and therefore, are qualified to handle unpackaged food products inside the kitchen.
+For those new to the industry, the New Mexico food handlers permit is a certification given to someone once they successfully complete a food safety course.

-Although the New Mexico food handlers card is a simple concept, the process of obtaining one isn’t … and it can actually be quite confusing.
+Although the New Mexico food handlers permit is a simple concept, the process of obtaining one isn’t… and it can actually be quite confusing.

 Because of this, we did the digging for you.

-Here you’ll find all the important, accurate, and updated information on all things New Mexico food handlers card.
+Here you’ll find all the important, accurate, and updated information on everything you need to know to become a food handler in New Mexico.
 This includes state and county requirements, common restrictions, card exemptions, helpful links, tips, and other resources.

-Note: If you are working inside Albuquerque or Bernalillo County, you do NOT have to receive a New Mexico food handlers card.
-Counties have the right to pose their own food safety regulations.
-Both Albuquerque and Bernalillo County have crafted their own food safety guidelines apart from states Food Handler mandate.
+Note: If you are working inside Albuquerque or Bernalillo County, you do NOT have to receive a food handlers permit.
+Counties in New Mexico have the right to pass their own food safety regulations and therefore Albuquerque and Bernalillo County have crafted their own food safety guidelines apart from the states mandate.

-This means that everyone outside of Albuquerque and Bernalillo County must take a state-approved food safety course, and subsequently obtain a food handlers card.
+This means that everyone outside of Albuquerque and Bernalillo County must take a state-approved food safety course, and subsequently obtain a food handlers permit.

 Even though most U.S. states don’t have this requirement, New Mexico’s state-wide food and safety laws are a little more strict than others.
 New Mexico made this abundantly clear in 2019:

-Food Employees (persons who handle food, utensils, and food contact surfaces), who do not qualify for an exemption as outlined below, must have a food handler card beginning April 1, 2019
+Food Employees (persons who handle food, utensils, and food contact surfaces), who do not qualify for an exemption… must have a food handler card beginning April 1, 2019 – Source

-Government verbiage is often a mixed bag of confusion and chaos so we made it simple and a little more clearer in the section below.
+Government verbiage is often a mixed bag of confusion and chaos so we made it simple and a little more clear in the section below.

-What type of employees are considered a food handler in New Mexico?
+What type of employees are considered food handlers in New Mexico?

-All employees that are directly involved in the storage, preparation, or service of unpackaged foods is a food handler.
+All employees that are directly involved in the storage, preparation, or service of unpackaged foods are food handlers.
 Simply put, nearly everyone in a food facility and/or restaurant must acquire a New Mexico food handlers card.

-Many times, restaurant owners will even require the host or hostess and dishwashers to receive training!
+Often times, restaurant owners and managers will require even the host and/or dishwasher to receive training!